Frequently Asked Questions / Pricing

 • Store properly: Use a knife block, a magnetic strip, or blade guards to prevent the edge from hitting other utensils, which can dull it.

-• Use a honing steel: Use a honing steel regularly (before each use is ideal) to keep the edge aligned.
+• Use a honing steel: Use a honing steel or ceramic rod to keep the edge aligned.

 Q: What kind of cutting board should I use?